We will be operating on a 90-minute delay. Classes will begin at 9:45 a.m. and the school building will open at 9:15 a.m. Please drive safely!

 Who can enroll?

-Any student who is an Ohio resident entering in grades K-7 for the 2023-24 school year can enroll in the lottery process, regardless of home address or local school district.
+Any student who is an Ohio resident entering in grades K-8 for the 2024-25 school year can enroll in the lottery process, regardless of home address or local school district.
 By law, there are no admissions criteria.
 CLASSICAL selects students through a random lottery process for each grade level, to be held in March (see Enrollment).
 Residents of Kentucky and Indiana are not eligible to enroll.

 When will the enrollment period begin?

-The open enrollment period runs from December 19, 2022 – February 28, 2023.
-For more information of our enrollment process, please visit our Enrollment FAQ page.
+The open enrollment period for the 2024-25 school year will begin in late December 2023.
+The admission lottery will run in early March 2024.
+For more information on our enrollment process, please visit our Enrollment FAQ page.

 How old does my child need to be to apply for kindergarten?